 Use of Ginger in Ayurvedic Medicine :

-It is also said that it would help to achieve a certain peace of mind.
+It is also said that it would bring some peace of mind.

-The ginger powder I offer is ready to use.
-Just add one or two teaspoons of it to your preparations to give them that inimitable taste.
-I advise you to add it at the end of cooking to avoid losing any of its flavour.
+The ginger powder that I offer you is ready to use.
+Just add one or two teaspoons of it to your preparations to give them this inimitable taste.
+I advise you to add it at the end of the cooking process so as not to lose any of its flavour.

 This ginger powder is perfect for your savoury dishes, meat, seafood or vegetables, as well as for your sweet dishes or drinks.
-It can also be used instead of pepper in your dishes and gives them an extra spicy taste.
+It can also be used instead of pepper in your dishes and gives them an extra spice.

-Did you know?
+Did you know that?
 Ginger is an essential ingredient in "Ital" cuisine, a vegetarian cuisine based on the use of natural products with little processing.
 This cuisine is appreciated in Jamaica for its nutritional qualities that help to maintain a healthy body.